-Current research that parallels the work described here, by Hinrichs and Forbus (2013), uses CogSketch to teach an agent developed in the Companions architecture how to play simple games like Tic-Tac-Toe and Hexapawn.
-In their approach, the system incrementally creates a GDL description of the task from interaction with a user that includes instruction and demonstration.
+Current work that parallels the work described here is being done by Hinrichs et al. (2013) using CogSketch to teach an agent developed in the Companions architecture how to play simple games like Tic-Tac-Toe and Hexapawn.
+In their approach, the system incrementally creates a GDL description of the task from an interaction with a user that includes instruction and demonstration.
 The GDL specification is then interpreted so that a Companions agent can play the game.
 Their approach focuses more on the naturalness and the accessibility of communication (D3, D4) than on the generality (D2) of the information communicated.
-They plan on extending the generality to include abilities to learn vocabulary for new concepts, such as spatial relations.
+They plan on expanding the generality, including adding the abilities to learn vocabulary for new concepts, such as spatial relations.

 There has been some prior research on learning the rules of games in physical environments through observation of game play.
-Barbu et al. (2010) describe a robotic system that learns to play simple 3×3 board games, like Tic-Tac-Toe and Hexapawn, by observing random legal game play between two other agents.
+Barbu et al. (2010) describe a robotic arm system that learns to play simple 3x3 board games, like Tic-Tac-Toe and Hexapawn, by observing random legal game play between two other agents.
 Kaiser (2012) makes many improvements on learning board game rules through visual observation by reducing the amount of pre-coded background knowledge and using more expressive representations of state.
-This system represents the game state with relational structures, instead of formulas, but these structures are predefined, namely rows, columns, and diagonals in the board grid.
+They represent the game state with relational structures, instead of formulas, but these structures are predefined, namely rows, columns, and diagonals in the board grid.
 These projects are not focused on accumulative, continuous online learning (D5) or learning representational structures to increase the generality (D2).
-Although video demonstrations are fairly accessible (D4) and enable competent game play (D1), they can require large numbers of demonstrations, including labeled illegal game play, reducing the efficiency of communication (D3).
+Although video demonstrations are a fairly accessible communication means (D4) and enable competent game play (D1), they can require large numbers of demonstrations, including of labeled illegal game play, reducing the efficiency of communication (D3).